107 Online Shopping Sites in the Philippines [List]

 2. Shop only at secure e-commerce sites

-Some websites may be secure but load external add-ons (affiliates, ad networks or plugins) that are hosted in HTTP environment so browsers like Google Chrome play it safe by labeling them as Not Secure.
+Some websites may be secure but load external add-ons (affiliates, ad networks or plugins) that are hosted in the HTTP environment so browsers like Google Chrome play it safe by labeling them as Not Secure.

 3. Be aware of common e-commerce scams